Better Energy has closed - were you affected?

 To create a new account, simply go to the PFP website and click on the My Account icon at the top right-hand side of the homepage.
 On the right side of the following page, there is a section entitled Register, in which you’ll be asked for your account number (which you’ll find in the welcome pack you received when you were switched to PFP) and your postcode.

 Didn’t receive a welcome pack from PFP?If you were a Better Energy customer when its customers were switched to PFP and you haven’t had any contact from them, you’ll need to contact PFP to find out where you stand.
-You can also get help by calling one of our energy experts on 020 3608 4293.

 Better Energy was not committed to supporting the national rollout of smart meters, and in fact, it lost its license over exactly this.
 Former Better Energy customers may be relieved to know that their new provider, PFP Energy, does offer them and that they can register their interest in a smart meter installation on the provider’s website.